Alphawarheads/CS-Econ206/CSEcon/Readme.md

 Blockchain-based identity solutions offer secure and decentralized management of digital identities, reducing the risk of identity theft.
 ![screenshot](assets/img2.png)
+Fig.2 The mind map of my answer for question one.

 ### Question 3
 In the realm of strategic contexts, the evolving interplay between humans and AI agents is deeply influenced by fundamental aspects of human nature, such as bounded rationality, and the emergence of pioneering technologies like generative AI.
 This dynamic reshaping of interactions prompts a nuanced examination, distinct from current models, regarding the roles and capabilities of both humans and machines.